puakehaulani/puakehaulani/README.md

 ### a l o h a 🦈
 ✖️ i'm a full stack developer who is insatiably curious
 ✖️ darkmode always
-✖️ i'm learning typescript & GraphQL
-✖️ feeling solid in MERN stack and React Native
+✖️ solid in MERN stack, React Native, GraphQL
 ✖️ i'm always open to collaborating on projects and ideas

 <!--